mattjklassen/TorchAudioSplines/README.txt

 approximation which uses torch.stft and takes the ArgMax bin below a set threshold, then uses average of cycle lengths for refined f0, which may be a new method.

-> python findCycles.py
+> python findCycles.py ../audio/audio_file.wav

-... finds cycles for audio file ../audio/guitarA445.wav using getCycles() then prints pdf report to ../doc/out.pdf.
+... finds cycles for audio_file.wav using getCycles() then prints pdf report to ../doc/out.pdf.

 Summary of python files (in alphabetical order) with brief description of each: